 \emph{Charge neutrality conditions.} The summation of the effective charge of each atom in the unit cell should vanishing~\cite{gonze1997,giannozzi1991}.
 Such a sum rule is imposed on the second-rank Born effective charge tensor as $\sum_{\kappa}Z_{\kappa\alpha}^{\beta}=0$.
 In the case of systems with vanishing Born effective charges, the charge neutrality condition should be fulfilled on the first non-vanishing multipole tensors (i.e. quadrupole tensors) for infrared-inactive solids~\cite{vogl1976} as $\sum_{\kappa}Q_{\kappa\alpha}^{\beta\gamma}=0$.
 For dielectric materials, the Born effective charge and quadrupole tensors will never vanish together.
 Finally, using only the representative clusters, the above two charge neutrality conditions can be merged into a single formula as

-Unlike the DFPT or finite-difference scheme adopted in most \textit{ab initio} codes where the rum rule of charge neutrality conditions is fulfilled as a post-processing step~\cite{gonze1997,giannozzi1991}, we explicitly consider it as an additional set of linear constraints when determining the number of irreducible parameters of multipole tensors.
+where $\mathbb{A}$ stands for a set of all possible clusters, and $\mathbb{A}/\mathbb{G}_S$ is the \textit{orbit space} that the representative clusters live in.
+Unlike the DFPT or finite-difference scheme adopted in most \textit{ab initio} codes where the sum rule of charge neutrality conditions is fulfilled as a post-processing step~\cite{gonze1997,giannozzi1991}, we explicitly consider it as an additional set of linear constraints when determining the number of irreducible parameters of multipole tensors.
 We expect this can further improve the accuracy of our fitted multipole tensors which will automatically satisfy the charge neutrality conditions.

 In the same manner, the symmetry-independent components of dielectric tensors can be found by imposing the space-group (or point-group) and permutation symmetries:

 where $\mathfrak{P}_{IJ}$ now is simply a $3^n\times 3^n$ permutation matrix independent of clusters for each even $n$-order dielectric tensor.
 Once all symmetry constraints on the multipole and dielectric tensors are built, we calculate the corresponding null space $\mathbb{N}$ by performing a maximal-pivot Gauss-Jordan elimination, which is used as a basis set to expand the irreducible components.
 Finally, the cluster expansion of multipole in Eq.~\eqref{eq:charge_density_cluster_reduced} can be rewritten into a matrix-vector form as a linear regression problem: